leanprover-community/aesop/README.md

 ### Built-In Rules

-The set of built-in rules (those in the `builtin` rule set) is currently quite unstable, so for now I won't document them in detail.
+The set of built-in rules (those in the `builtin` rule set) is a bit unstable, so for now I won't document them in detail.
 See `Aesop/BuiltinRules.lean` and `Aesop/BuiltinRules/*.lean`

 ### Proof Scripts